John Clegg (actor): Early life

-Clegg was born on 9 July 1934 in Murree, British India (present-day Pakistan) to English parents, John and Barbara (nee bell) Clegg.
-His father was in the army, a Lieutenant Colonel in Royal Hampshire Regiment and fought in the second world war and his mother was a teacher.
+Clegg was born on 9 July 1934 in Murree, British India (present-day Pakistan) to English parents, John and Barbara (née Bell) Clegg.
+His father was in the army, a Lieutenant Colonel in Royal Hampshire Regiment who fought in the Second World War, and his mother was a teacher.
 He had two sisters, Anne and Mary, one older and one younger who both died before him.
 Clegg's mother wrote pantomime plays for a local drama group, and sometimes cast Clegg to play small roles, starting at age four.
 When Clegg was eighteen months old, the family moved to Lowestoft, Suffolk, and then to Shawford, a village in Hampshire.

 After he and his parents returned to the United Kingdom, Clegg was educated at The Pilgrims' School, Winchester, and Canford School, near Bournemouth.
-During the second world war, Clegg's father was badly wounded and was advised to no longer be stationed in the east, and after he was moved to a base in Winchester, John's family followed.
+During the Second World War, Clegg's father was badly wounded and was advised to no longer be stationed in the east, and after he was moved to a base in Winchester, John's family followed.
 When Clegg did National Service he served as a private in the Wiltshire Regiment in Hong Kong, followed by a commission as a second lieutenant in the Royal Hampshire Regiment.
 Clegg later became a student at the Royal Academy of Dramatic Art (RADA) for two years; Clegg attended RADA at the same time as Peter O'Toole, Albert Finney and Richard Briers.